Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

 For sake of simplicity, TheDiaTo neglects the phase changes occurring within the clouds during the formation and depletion of rain/snow droplets.
 Moreover, it deliberately focuses on MEP related to irreversible processes in the atmosphere, as it was previously shown~\citep{pascale_climate_2011} that the contribution of the ocean to the MEP budget is at least one order of magnitude smaller than the atmospheric contribution.

 Table~\ref{tab:MEP} lists individual contributions to MEP for the five attractors.
-The total MEP increases with the mean surface air temperature ({\it i.~e.}, from SB to HS) \citep{2010QJRMS.136....2L}, because a) the hydrological cycle is stronger in warmer environment (the well-known "Dry-gets-drier-wet-gets-wetter" paradigm \citep{Durack2012}) - see also Fig.~\ref{fig:enthalpy_transp}c - and b) the LEC is stronger in warmer climates.
-Instead, the contribution coming from the diffusion of sensible heat is largest for the WB and SB climates.
-This latter property results from the fact that the difference between skin and top-of-boundary layer temperatures is not constant at all latitudes in WB and SB (see Fig.~\ref{fig:airtemp}).
-Indeed, at top-of-boundary layer, temperature in SB ranges between 261~K at the equator and 265~K at poles where the boundary-layer pressure is lower, while the skin temperature is homogeneous over the whole surface and equals to 271~K.
+The total MEP increases with the mean surface air temperature ({\it i.~e.}, from SB to HS) \citep{2010QJRMS.136....2L} mainly because the hydrological cycle is stronger in a warmer environment~\citep{HeldSoden2006} - see also Fig.~\ref{fig:enthalpy_transp}c.
+In contrast, the contribution coming from the diffusion of sensible heat is larger in colder climates, albeit it only represents a small fraction of the total MEP.
+This quantity depends on the product of the sensible heat flux, $H_\textrm{S}$, and the difference between top-of-boundary layer and skin temperatures, $T_\textrm{BL} -T_\textrm{s}$ (see second term in eq.~(\ref{eq_app:MEP})).
+As can be seen in Fig.~\ref{fig:airtemp}, it turns out that, while $T_\textrm{BL} -T_\textrm{s}$ is of the same order in all attractors, the sensible heat flux $H_\textrm{S}$ is larger in colder climates, since it depends on the difference between skin and near-surface temperatures~\citep[p.~226]{MarshallPlumb2008}.